Contact us to generate your free Churn Analysis Report →

 Creating strong relationships with key influential stakeholders will not only help you retain more customers, but will also boost your upselling and cross-selling efforts.
 These relationships also create strong brand advocates.

-As the name suggests, the Customer Health Score helps determine the likelihood of retaining customers by measuring their current level of engagement.
+Customer Health Score helps determine the likelihood of retaining customers by measuring their current level of engagement.
 This churn management KPI can be calculated in many ways with a varying number of parameters.
 Most CSMs factor in indicators like product usage, relationship strength, unresolved tickets, and other subjective metrics to calculate their CHS.

 For example, it’s common to see the CHS being calculated with the time users spend on using the product and the adoption rate or how many features are actually being used, along with the amount of active users in the specific account.